CMD-Breda-Avans/MAX-MSP_to_Arduino/README.md

 # MAX-MSP-to-Arduino
 Collection of Max patches for use in module Sensors &amp; Senses

-Arduino to Max module (main Max patch, source and arduino code) Basic info version 2023
+Basic info version 2023
-(baudrate is set to 9600) If you have connection problems while using multiple IO try changing arduino code IO)
+(baudrate is set to 115200) If you have connection problems while using multiple IO try changing arduino code IO) Sensor readout is set to 50ms

-On the topside of the module you have data inlets to write data to Arduino On the bottom there data outlets.
-Here we read data from the arduino
+On the topside of the module you have data inlets to write to Arduino On the bottom there data outlets.
+Here we read from the arduino

 !!!!!!!!!!!!!!!!FIRST: Upload the ArduinoSketchforMaxModule.ino sketch to your arduino IT WILL NOT WORK WITH OTHER ARDUINO CODE!!!!!!!!!